yasha-user/trending-api-64/README.md

 # about bugs

-1: When you search by name it sometimes failes to find some letters in particular names, it looks like it has something to do with github API and its responds to this kind of requests.
+1. When you search by name it sometimes failes to find some letters in particular names, it looks like it has something to do with github API and its responds to this kind of requests.

-2: Fsync from CLI makes console hang and you need to Ctrl+C when you recieved the response (which is refreshed database)

-3: If the last line in newrepos.js is <code>module.exports = router</code>, (which is the current state) then Fsync from CLI logs that the dateValue and url are undefined.
+2. If the last line in newrepos.js is <code>module.exports = router</code>, (which is the current state) then Fsync from CLI logs that the dateValue and url are undefined.
 However, if you move <code>module.exports = router </code> before the <code> module.exports = {dateValue, url}</code>, then CLI will be fully functional, but API itself will break and stop responding.

 # DOCUMENTATION: